trixi-framework/HOHQMesh/Documentation/docs/three-dimensional-hexahedral-meshes.md

 # Three Dimensional Hexahedral Meshes
 HOHQMesh can also generate 3D hexahedral meshes by extruding or sweeping a two dimensional mesh.
 Topography can also be added to the bottom of the domain either through a functional form or from data supplied through a file.
-Finally, when bottom topography is present, the mesh along the bottom can be sized according to the curvature.
+Finally, when bottom topography is present, the mesh along the bottom can be sized according to the bottom curvature.

 To tell the mesher that you want a hex mesh, you add an algorithm block to the `CONTROL_INPUT` block for how the 3D extrusion will be done.
 Currently there are three: